 Liberty Commons Condominium Trust like most every other community association or properties has limited parking available.
 Each Unit is permitted to park a maximum of two properly registered and inspected vehicles on the property.
 Those who exceed the maximum are subject to daily fines and/or removal of the vehicle(s) at the vehicle owner’s sole expense and liability, as outlined in the Rules and Regulations.
 3

 There are 277 parking spaces at Liberty Commons.
 Three are seasonal parking spaces and cannot be utilized during the winter for parking, as it is intended to be used to dispose of excessive snow and parking for snow removal equipment.
 There are 132 Units that are permitted to use a maximum of two non-exclusive parking spaces, so 264 parking spaces that are required.
 That leaves 10 parking spaces for 132 Units, so that’s only one guest parking space for every 10 Units.
 It is completely irrelevant that some Units normally only have one vehicle parked on the property.
 Each Unit is allowed to use a maximum of two non-exclusive parking spaces as regulated and restricted in the Rules and Regulations.

 Please complete and submit this form.

-Each Unit Owner has a responsibility to register all vehicles associated with their Unit, whether a resident, occupant, visitor, or guest.
+Each Unit Owner has a obligation to register all vehicles associated with their Unit, whether a resident, occupant, visitor or guest.
 If information changes, such as the license plate, a new vehicle, etc., then the form must be resubmitted with new or updated information.
 The Unit Owner must register visitors and guests vehicles in accordance with the Rules and Regulations.

 This information is utilized by Liberty Commons Condominium Trust and its Managing Agent.

 1 A visitor is loosely defined as a person who does not reside on the property either full-time or part-time and is visiting the property for less than 8-hours in a single day, and does not visit every day.